 You can also buy traditional ‘Kolace’ which are yeasted cakes filled with fruit, poppy seeds or cheese curd fillings.

 19. Go for a hike in the Sarka Park

-Sarka Valley stretches out from Prague 6 towards the Vaclav Havel Airport and it’s a beautiful valley with woodland, little streams, outdoor activities, including outdoor swimming, skating and walking.
-A tram or a bus will take you from the centre to where all the walks start (Sarecke Udoli).
+Sarka Valley stretches out from Prague 6 towards the Vaclav Havel Airport and it’s a beautiful valley with woodland, little streams, large lake called ‘Dzban’, outdoor activities, including outdoor swimming, skating and walking.

 20. Listen to the not so mainstream music at ROXY Club Prague

-Another cool thing about this place is that it used to be a cinema, so the space inside is pretty awesome with a large stage and high celing.
+Another cool thing about this place is that it used to be a cinema, so the space inside is pretty awesome with a large stage and high ceiling.